tool3/rex/docs/welcome.md

 seperate your readme to different pages using `<!-- {json metadata} -->`.
 see this README in edit mode.

+# no hands mode

+rex can create the doc site without any manual editing of the `README` file.
+it defaults to a page per main header (e.g 1 `#`).

 # use JSON

 use HTML comments with json to structure your doces.